Christal-Chase/cybersecurity-lab-portfolio/README.md

 ## Purpose

-The purpose of this portfolio is to show my ability to think through cybersecurity concepts, document technical work clearly, and connect security principles to real-world business and technology environments.
+The purpose of this portfolio is to demonstrate my ability to think through cybersecurity concepts, document technical work clearly, and connect security principles to real-world business and technology environments.